Can Metal Fabrication Support a Greener Future?

 Greener Products, Greener Production

-Saving the planet is an important issue for many people, and it's not surprising that metal fabricators have a lot to offer when striving towards sustainability.
+Saving the planet, including the marine life, is an important issue for many people, and it's not surprising that metal fabricators have a lot to offer when striving towards sustainability.
 It seems like there will be plenty of work in this industry, too--sustainable tech needs more metal!

 The metal fabrication industry is often left out of conversations about improving the planet’s sustainability practices.
 However, it can be a valuable resource in helping businesses and governments achieve their goals for cleaner living by conserving resources and limiting waste.